 6 p.m. — All of Pickerington's Fourth of July events takes place in Victory Park, which opens at 4 p.m.

 10 p.m. — The Fireworks show begins

 10 p.m. — Come to Northam Park to see the fireworks show that has been an annual event since the 1920s.

-There will be a fireworks viewing party on July 3 from 6 p.m. to 10 p.m. at Whitehall Yearling High School Football Stadium.
-Fireworks will be start at 10 p.m.
+There will be a viewing party on July 3 from 6 p.m. to 10 p.m. at Whitehall Yearling High School Football Stadium.
+Fireworks start at 10 p.m.

 4 p.m.–11 p.m. — Enjoy a picnic at Thomas Worthington High School.
 There will be food presented by a variety of popular food trucks, musical entertainment and costume characters, along with Supergames including a zip line, bounce houses and much more.